rluba/hamjest/doc/matchers.md

 Collection matchers can be applied to arrays and objects.

 ### everyItem(valueOrMatcher)
-Matches if the given matcher or value matches for every item in the collection
+Matches if the given matcher or value matches every item in the collection:

     __.assertThat([1, 2, 3], __.everItem(__.is(__.number()))); // Passes
     __.assertThat({math: 'A', drawing: 'A'}, __.everItem('A'))); // Passes